CMS technology lookup

 CMS checker FAQ

-How accurate is a CMS checker?
+How accurate is the CMS detector?

 How does our CMS identifier work?

-A CMS identifier checks a website’s source code, HTTP headers, server, and static files (as CSS or JS files) and matches the findings to a database to find CMS and other technologies.
+A CMS identifier scans a website’s source codeHTTP headers, server, and static files (such as CSS or JS files) and matches the findings against a database to identify the CMS and other technologies.

 The identified CMS will be returned to the results if a match is found.